hothero/awesome-rails-gem/README.md

 * [Rollbar](https://github.com/rollbar/rollbar-gem) - Exception tracking and logging from Ruby to Rollbar.
 * [Airbrake](https://github.com/airbrake/airbrake) - Notifier gem for integrating apps with Airbrake
 * [Errbit](https://github.com/errbit/errbit) - Open source notifier gem compliant with Airbrake.

+## Application Generator
+* [Suspenders](http://github.com/thoughtbot/suspenders) - A baseline application setup, with reasonable default plugins that the majority (if not all) of Thoughtbot's applications used, as well as best-practice configuration options.

 ## Contribute